 This is where your email sequence comes in.
 It’s a series of emails in a nurture sequence, usually between three and seven (my preference is between five to seven).
 The purpose of this sequence is to offer your new customers lots of value in the beginning, warm them up, allow them to get to know you, invite them to join your Facebook community, ask them to follow you on Instagram, and continue to build the relationship you started.
 In the meantime, you’ll carefully present the offer again and again in a strategic but not overbearing way.

 If you missed them the first time, now that they’ve gotten to know you and you’ve presented how you can help solve their problem, present the offer again: “Hey, if you took me up on this offer, great!
 But, if not, here’s your second chance.
 This is what I offer, and this is how I’m going to make your life amazing with my unbelievable offer.”

 Summary of What to Set Up Before Running Pinterest Ads

 In summary, before you begin a promotion campaign, you’ll want to be sure to set up 5 things before you start running Pinterest ads.
 It will save you a lot of time and money and make your efforts much more effective.

 - Set up a thank you page, not just a generic one, but make it specific and introduce your offer! (you probably aren’t going to get rich off this, but it may help cover the cost of your ad spend)

 - Set up an email nurture sequence if you don’t have one.

-Sign up to request my Pinterest Ads Case Study, and see the amazing results my client, Esther, had with Pinterest ads, and learn how you might be able to duplicate exponential growth in your business too with Pinterest.
+Email me (email@example.com) to request my Pinterest Ads Case Study, to learn about the amazing results my client, Esther, had with Pinterest ads, and how you might be able to duplicate exponential growth in your business too with Pinterest.